nazime1/Principles-of-Software/docs/usability.md

 ## Perception

 Good design makes heavy use of human perception.
-For instance, humans have something called **Perceptual Fusion**, where <span style="color:blue;">stimuli ~100ms apart, or ten frames per second, seem to create a moving picture</span>.
+For instance, humans have something called **Perceptual Fusion**, where <span style="color:#0091ff;">stimuli ~100ms apart, or ten frames per second, seem to create a moving picture</span>.
 Thus, a computer graphics response of `< 100`ms looks instantaneous.
 In many cases, computer response time dictates what design choices we make:

 - < 0.1 seconds: seems instantaneous
 - 0.1 - 1 seconds: user notices